Mohmed3del/DevOps-project/Terraform/README.md

 ## Infrastructure Overview

-The Terraform code in this repository is designed to deploy a comprehensive infrastructure for the Demo-DevOps-project.
+The Terraform code in this repository is designed to deploy a comprehensive infrastructure for the DevOps-project.
 The infrastructure includes various components that work together to support the project's functionality and operations.
 Below is an overview of the key components that will be deployed:

 ### Network Setup